Introduction – Ireland’s “Magnificent” Seven

 His relationship with the composer, Hector Berlioz was particularly close and possibly he first introduced the Irish actress, Harriett Smithson to Berlioz when she was in Paris performing Shakespeare works at which Osborne assisted musically.
 Berlioz and Smithson afterwards married.

 In 1840 Osborne married Lucy South Adams in Paris at the British Embassy.
 Her family was from Devon in England.
 They had three children— a son and two daughters.
 As far as it is known they were never active in the musical profession.
 Osborne’s wife died in London in 1858.
-He remarried in 1860.
+He married again in 1860 this time to Grace Octavia (Chappell) a member of the Chappell music family.
 His second wife died in 1877.
-There were no children from the second marriage.
+There was one child from the second marriage, Clarence Arthur Osborne who was born in 1863 and who died in 1937.

 Early in 1842, Osborne and his wife Lucy welcomed into their home the young Irish soprano, Catherine Hayes and her mother Mary Hayes, who were also from Limerick.
 Catherine Hayes came to Paris on the recommendation of the great basso, Luigi Lablache to study with the eminent vocal teacher Manuel P. Garcia, the brother of Maria Malibran.
 Her sister Pauline Viardot Garcia was also one of the great singers on the time.For the next two year Catherine Hayes stayed with the Osbornes.
 The young soprano was destined for great fame in Italy, Britain, America and Australia.
 Through much of her short life and brilliant career George Alexander Osborne was her friend, he accompanied her on tours, was present at her wedding and was there at her early demise a few years later.